hpe-storage/hpe3par-examples/docs/dashboard.md

 >Finally press **Ctrl+D**

 >The command will then be executed.
+You can use this method throughout these exercises.

 ---